Kia EV9 GT trades range for a whopping 501bhp output

-But the new flagship EV9 doesn’t just add a big chunk of power and some more torque.
-It also brings with it Kia’s first use of elements such as virtual gear shifts (VGS), and the electronic limited-slip differential (LSD) that have been so successful in turning sister brand Hyundai’s Ioniq 5 N into a class-leading performance car.
+The new flagship EV9 doesn’t just add a big chunk of power and some more torque.
+It also brings with it Kia’s first use of elements such as virtual gear shifts (VGS) and the electronic limited-slip differential (LSD) that have been so successful in turning sister brand Hyundai’s Ioniq 5 N into a class-leading performance car.

-Underpinning the EV9 GT’s upgrades is a big power boost to an estimated 501bhp, generated by two electric motors – one on each axle.
+Underpinning the EV9 GT’s upgrades is a big power boost to 501bhp, generated by two electric motors – one on each axle.
 This is split between a 214bhp front unit and a 362bhp rear motor, with total peak power providing that combined figure.
-This represents a 122bhp increase over the existing dual-motor GT-Line car, and should see a 0-62mph time of around 4.4 seconds – or 4.3 seconds for the 0-60mph sprint as quoted for the US-market model revealed in LA.
+This represents a 122bhp increase over the existing dual-motor GT-Line car, and provides a 0-62mph time of 4.6 seconds.

 As mentioned, Kia has integrated the use of a VGS that emulates gearchanges either automatically, or through the use of steering wheel paddles.
 This sort of system was first introduced with the Hyundai Ioniq 5 N, but unlike that more obviously sporty model, the EV9’s system isn’t paired with a fake engine noise, instead “replicating the sounds of the gearshifts” – in Kia’s own words.

 The battery pack is the same as a standard long-range EV9 model, with a 99.8kWh capacity running on an 800V electronic architecture.
-As well as being lighter and more compact than a simpler 400V system, it also allows ultra-high speed charging of more than 200kW, which will top up the battery from 10-80 per cent in around 25 minutes.
+As well as being lighter and more compact than a simpler 400V system, it also allows ultra-high-speed charging of more than 200kW, which will top up the battery from 10-80 per cent in 24 minutes.

 Beyond the extra power are a few key chassis upgrades, including that electronic LSD that will stop an inside wheel from spinning up under hard acceleration.
 The GT also sees the first use of adaptive dampers in a Kia SUV, which should improve both handling and comfort.
 The maker has also upgraded the brakes, which sit behind new 21-inch wheels and wide-section tyres on all four corners.